+Launch .NET Explorer

+As with most applications, .NET Explorer can be launched from the command line.
+If you installed Silk Performer in the default directory, the command is C:\Program Files\Silk\Silk Performer 19.0\netexplorer.exe.

+test cases

-Launch .NET Explorer As with most applications, .NET Explorer can be launched from the command line.
-If you installed Silk Performer in the default directory, the command is C:\Program Files\Silk\Silk Performer18.5\netexplorer.exe.
-Execute animated runs You can launch .NET Explorer and have animated runs start immediately for one or all test cases in a project using a command line parameter: for one or all test cases To execute all test cases in a project, enter for example netexplorer.exe myproject.nef at the command line.
-To execute only the main test case in a project, enter for example netexplorer.exe myproject.nef TMain at the command line.
-Write log files When executing projects, result files (log, html, and error) are stored in project directories (.nef file directories).
+Execute animated You can launch .NET Explorer and have animated runs start immediately for one or runs for one or all all test cases in a project using a command line parameter:

+- To execute all test cases in a project, enter for example netexplorer.exe myproject.nef at the command line. - To execute only the main test case in a project, enter for example netexplorer.exe myproject.nef TMain at the command line.

+Write log files

+When executing projects, result files (log, html, and error) are stored in project directories (.nef file directories).
 These files receive the same name as the .nef file, for example myproject.err, myproject.log, and myproject.html.

 To define a different base name for these files, specify the log filename as an additional parameter in the command line, for example netexplorer myproject.nef mylogfilename.